 Plant for Autumn Color

 Plant perennials that flower in autumn (chrysanthemums, snapdragons, sedums) but also plan for foliage shifting to rich autumn color and plant accordingly.
-There are many plants that provide bright and earthy colors in autumn: Japanese maples, ferns, amsonia, hydrangeas, heuchera, ninebark, and fothergilla are but a few.Continue to 20 of 22 below.
+Many plants provide bright and earthy colors in autumn.
+Japanese maples, ferns, amsonia, hydrangeas, heuchera, ninebark, and fothergilla are but a few.Continue to 20 of 22 below.

 20 of 22